SergioCrisostomo/node-audio-server/Readme.md

 - [x] test consuming sequential chunks using MSE api
 - [ ] client side player with basic functionality
   - [ ] load chunks on demand (no need to download all chunks if the player is paused)
+  - [ ] show what parts are downloaded in the progress bar
   - [ ] enable seek
+- [ ] enable encryption in server-client audio data
 - [ ] use different bitrates depending on network performance
 - [ ] audio play tracking and more DRM analytics
-- [ ] enable encryption in server-client audio data

 ## How to contribute: